 - Both Front end and Back end in QlikView touches many files in parallell, as different files are used to keep track of the running of the system.
 If Qlik was to just load a single file into memory and then kept it there, all would likely have been fine even with slower storage.
 It would however have meant that no information could have been shared between cluster nodes in a cluster, or that there would have been no possibility of saving user-generated data for example.

 Network attached drives can introduce latency that prevents the QlikView components from opening, reading, writing to, or locking files in a timely fashion.
 This can lead to inconsistent locks between clustered nodes, as well as tasks not firing correctly or at all.
+The QlikView Server nodes in the cluster must have network latency below 4 milliseconds to connect to the file share server.
+Performance can degrade if this is not the case.
+See Requirements for Clustered QlikView Deployment.

 Frequency of File Access